DMA-Latte: Expanding the Reach of DMA Offloads to Latency-bound ML Communication: Introduction

-We build DMA collectives prototypes on real hardware which harness the above DMA architecture capabilities.
-Using our prototypes for all-gather and all-to-all collectives, we demonstrate that we can considerably close the performance gap between DMA and CU collectives (from 4.5$\times$ and 2.5$\times$ slower to only 30\% slower and 20\% faster all-gather and all-to-all, respectively) and deliver additional power savings as well (3-10\%).
-Finally, we also study the implications and resultant synchronization costs of integrating DMA collectives in ML applications and study the impact of DMA collectives in presence of producer-consumer dependencies between DMA collectives and other GPU kernels.
-Our analysis demonstrates that DMA collectives can be successfully incorporated along with other GPU kernels.
+Next, we demonstrate the efficacy of these features on real hardware at both operator-level (ML communication collectives such as all-gather and all-to-all), and also at end-to-end workload-level (time-to-first-token and tokens/sec).
+Using our prototypes for all-gather and all-to-all collectives, we demonstrate that we can considerably close the performance gap DMA collectives face for latency-bound sizes (from 4.5$\times$ and 2.5$\times$ slower to only 30\% slower and 20\% faster all-gather and all-to-all, respectively) and deliver additional power savings as well (3-10\%) as compared to the state-of-the-art GPU core-based communication library RCCL.